 Analucía, we are all-ears.
 Please, tell us a bit about yourself pre-nomad.

 Prior to my life as a “nomad”, I worked in marketing.
-For 10 years I was servicing big corporations, advertising agencies and media companies.
-I loved my job, but I really needed a change, mainly for the reason that travel was such a big passion of mine, and my vacations days just weren’t enough to leave me fulfilled.
+For 10 years I serviced big corporations, advertising agencies and media companies.
+I loved my job, but I really needed a change.
+Mainly for the reason that travel was such a big passion of mine and my vacations days just weren’t enough to leave me fulfilled.
 In 2014, I decided to quit and committed myself to a round-the-world trip as a solo traveler for 16 months, financed with my savings.
 It was then that I started my travel blog and… things went super well.
 The experience changed my life.

 I realised then, that with my marketing skill set, I could possibly live my life as a digital nomad.
 So I gave it a go.
 For one year, I worked online and travelled the world, and I loved it.
 More recently, I joined Hacker Paradise for two months so that I could have this incredible community with me.

 What led you to taking the plunge into nomadism?